wiedenmannk/media-app/README.md

-# Node.js with TypeScript, Angular, Express, EJS and TypeScript
+# Node.js with TypeScript, Angular, Express, EJS

 ## and SCSS Support

 ---

-### This is a skeleton application for Node.js with TypeScript and Express
+### This is a skeleton application for Node.js, Angular, TypeScript and Express

 ---